Concordium/concordium-node/concordium-node/README.md

 ## Setting up basic local build environment
 Install the needed dependencies from the list above (Windows build is special, for that see cross-compilation build environment setup script in scripts/init.win.build.env.sh for further details), and run the script (requires that the user executing is has sudo privileges) `scripts/local-setup-unix-deps.sh` and pay special attention to setting the right version of GHC (see [build scripts](/scripts/init.build.env.sh#L16) for details).

-Alternatively use `--features=static` to build statically against the haskell dependencies (only available on Linux).
+Alternatively use `--features=static` to build statically against the haskell dependencies (only available on Linux, and requries that you download them using `scripts/download-static-libs.sh` before first compilation, and whenever the pointer to any internal dependencies are updated).

 ## Running the library as a binary (usable via gRPC)
 ```bash